netascode/terraform-mso-nac-ndo/README.md

 $ terraform apply -parallelism=1
 ```

-Alternatively, an evironment variable can be used as well.
+Alternatively, an environment variable can be used as well.

 ```shell
 $ export TF_CLI_ARGS_apply="-parallelism=1"